-This protocol involves taking daily injections in addition to the simulation injections.
+This protocol involves taking daily injections in addition to the stimulation injections that help follicles grow.

 You’ll take hormonal injections for 8 to 14 days to stimulate the ovaries to produce and mature several eggs.
 Regular ultrasounds or blood tests will be conducted to monitor the growth of your follicles (fluid-filled sacs containing eggs) and your hormone levels.

-When the eggs are nearly mature, you’ll receive a single injection of human chorionic gonadotropin (hCG), which mimics the natural luteinizing hormone (LH) surge your body experiences before ovulation.
+When the follicles reach a certain size, you’ll receive a single injection of human chorionic gonadotropin (hCG) trigger shot, which mimics the natural luteinizing hormone (LH) surge your body experiences before ovulation.
 This will trigger your ovaries to fully mature and prepare to release eggs.